Skip to main content

 Variance Account Recovery Filing

-NB Power does its best to project the costs of delivering electricity for the upcoming year.
-These forecasts are based on a number of factors including energy consumption, weather, commodity prices, exchange rates and hydro flows.
-Sometimes, due to factors outside of NB Power’s control, variances can occur, resulting in additional revenue or losses.
+NB Power works hard to forecast the costs of delivering electricity for the upcoming year.
+These forecasts consider various factors, including energy consumption, weather, commodity prices, exchange rates and hydro flows.
+However, variances can occur due to factors beyond NB Power’s control, leading to additional revenue or losses.

-Following changes to the Electricity Act in 2021, a new mechanism is in place to provide greater transparency to customers and help us ensure the actual costs of delivering electricity is recovered in rates.
+In 2021, changes to the Electricity Act introduced a Variance Account Recovery (VAR) mechanism to provide greater transparency for customers and ensure electricity costs are accurately reflected in rates.